arianrhodsandlot/retro-assembly/readme.md

 Register `https://retroassembly.example.com/login/oidc/callback` as the callback URL.
 RetroAssembly requests `openid profile email` by default.
 The provider must return the user's username in `preferred_username`.

-For Pocket ID, create an OIDC client, add the callback URL, and allow the intended user groups.
-Existing RetroAssembly accounts are linked only when Pocket ID's `preferred_username` exactly matches the local username.
+Create a client with your OIDC provider, register the callback URL, and grant access to the intended users or groups.

+On the first login, an existing RetroAssembly account is linked when the OIDC `preferred_username` exactly matches its local username.
+Otherwise, RetroAssembly creates a new account.
+The link is stored using the stable OIDC issuer and subject claims, so later logins do not depend on the username.
+An identity cannot claim a username that is already linked to a different OIDC identity.

-To add an application-side role gate, set `RETROASSEMBLY_RUN_TIME_OIDC_REQUIRED_ROLE`, include `groups` in `RETROASSEMBLY_RUN_TIME_OIDC_SCOPES`, and attach a custom `roles` claim containing that role to the permitted Pocket ID groups.
+To add an application-side role gate, set `RETROASSEMBLY_RUN_TIME_OIDC_REQUIRED_ROLE`, configure `RETROASSEMBLY_RUN_TIME_OIDC_SCOPES` with any scope your provider requires to expose roles, and configure the provider to include the required value in a `roles` claim.
 When no required role is configured, any identity accepted by the OIDC provider can log in.

 The following settings are optional: